tiagodalloca/.emacs.d/README.md

 This is my emacs config!

 Initially I was thinking of making this a private repository.
-But why not make it public so anyone can download it?
+But why not make it public so anyone can use it?

 ## Features